José María Echevarría

-José María Echevarría Ayestarán (30 October 1920 – 25 March 1966) was a Spanish footballer who played as a goalkeeper for Athletic Bilbao and the Spanish national team in the early 1940s.
+José María Echevarría Ayestarán (30 October 1920 – 25 March 1966) was a Spanish footballer who played as a goalkeeper for Athletic Bilbao and Spain in the early 1940s.
 Echevarría was one of Athletic's most important players in the post-Civil War period in which the club was rebuilding its squad.

 Early life and education

 José María Echevarría was born on 30 October 1920 in Getxo, Biscay, as the third and only son of the four children of Hilario Echevarría y Goitia (1888–1940), a native of Bermeo, and Eugenia Ayestarán y Arrieta (1894–1950), a native of Algorta.
 He was baptised in the following week, on 7 November, in the parish church of San Nicolás de Bari, Algorta.

 From the age of 6 to 14, Echevarría attended the San Ignacio schools, where he completed his primary education, after which he began studying accounting.
 He began to play football with his friends at the San Ignacio school, where he gradually developed into a goalkeeper, playing against teams from other schools, such as Lamiako and La Plaza de Algorta, and where he quickly earned the nickname 'Pellejoduro' ("Hard skin") due to his courage and disregard for his physical integrity.

 Echevarría grew up as a fan of CD Getxo, founded in 1927, so he regularly attended the Campo Municipal de Fadura to watch the club's first team training sessions, and during the 1934–35 season, the team coach began to allow him to participate, always acting as ball boy or goalkeeper, blocking shots on goal from the likes of Luis Bergareche, who had scored the first-ever La Liga goal for Athletic Bilbao in 1929.